 You can also object to direct marketing or in certain other cases object more generally.

 You also have the right to lodge a complaint with your local data protection authority (see http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.html).
 The Information Commissioner is the supervisory authority in the UK and can provide further information about your rights and our obligations in relation to your personal data, as well as deal with any complaints that you have about our processing of your personal data. a supervisory authority".

 The Site may provide links to other online services and websites for your convenience and information, and may include third-party features such as apps, tools, widgets and plug-ins (e.g., Facebook, LinkedIn, YouTube and Twitter buttons) These services, websites, and third-party features may operate independently from us.
 The privacy practices of these third parties, including details on the information they may collect about you, are subject to the privacy statements of these parties, which we strongly suggest you review.
 To the extent any linked online services or third-party features are not owned or controlled by us, Cedar is not responsible for these third parties’ information practices.

-We maintain administrative, technical and physical safeguards designed to protect personal information we obtain through the Site against accidental, unlawful or unauthorized destruction, loss, alteration, access, disclosure or use.
+We maintain administrative, technical and physical safeguards designed to protect personal information we obtain through the Site against accidental, unlawful or unauthorised destruction, loss, alteration, access, disclosure or use.

 For the purposes of European data protection law, the data controller is:

 Cedar believes in the highest standards in journalistic integrity.
 If you have found an instance where you do not believe that we have lived up to those journalistic standards, please notify us.